dadler6/RF/README.md

     """
     Fit (train) a Random Forest model to the data.

-    :param x_data: The dataset to train the decision tree with.
+    :param x_data: The dataset to train the decision tree with
-    :param y_data: The result vector we are regressing on.
+    :param y_data: The result vector we are classifying (target)
     """

 def predict(self, x_data):